Escape from Paradise: One Couple’s Experience, Bahamas, March 2020

 Eleuthera, Bahamas, March 20th

 Friends said, “If you expect to leave The Bahamas, do it now.”
 We thought it best.
 (I failed at retirement and needed my library in New Hampshire in my work for Hillsdale College in Michigan.)
-Accordingly, we changed our flights to Nassau and Boston from our usual early-April departure to March 25th.
+Accordingly, we changed our flights to Nassau and Boston from our usual April departure to March 25th.

 Jet Blue was in chaos.
 In my first online chat session they said the change would cost $472.
 It’s always a good idea to disconnect and try another chat link.
-This time it was “no charge”!
+The second time it was “no charge”!
 We always use “Even More Space” (premium economy, early boarding), and those seats were wide open.
 We chose two in the middle, hoping the load would remain light.

 We moved into “departure mode.”
 Veteran Bahamas winter residents know the drill.
 Hurricane shutters up, top off utility accounts, extra food to the locals, tank filled with gas and Stabile, battery minders set.
 Problem solved?
 Not quite…